 SRIs agree to be available to conduct multiple inspections per year.
 In exchange, SRIs enjoy the opportunity to connect with CNG farmers throughout North America, to significantly strengthen our grassroots initiative, and to receive a reduction or full waiver of their certification dues.
 SRIs have an enhanced listing on the CNG website so that members who are qualified to receive a remote inspection can easily identify an appropriate SRI - one with the same certification type.
 For full details on the expectations and benefits of being an SRI, review the SRI Overview page.

 This initial cohort of Senior Remote Inspectors - a bakers dozen - is just the beginning.
 An additional 23 CNG members are in the process of qualifying to be an SRI.
-If you are a CNG farmer and have conducted inspections for at least two different farms, we encourage you to apply.
+If you are an experienced CNG farmer and have conducted inspections for at least two different farms, we encourage you to apply.
 Find out how at the bottom of our SRI Overview page.

 The SRI initiative is designed to achieve several goals at once: